osuosl/website/content/blog/osuosl-speakers-open-source-bridge.md

 examples of similar setups at the OSUOSL.

-We're also very happy to see Alex Polvi, a former student employee at OSUOSL, come to give his talk: "`libcloud: a unified interface into the cloud`_".
+We're also very happy to see Alex Polvi, a former student employee at OSUOSL, come to give his talk: "[libcloud: a unified interface into the cloud](http://opensourcebridge.org/sessions/419)".
 Alex is the CEO at [Cloudkick](http://www.cloudkick.com/) where they use [libcloud](http://incubator.apache.org/libcloud/) to build their cloud management and monitoring services. libcloud is an Apache Incubator project which provides a unified interface into many cloud providers such as Amazon EC2,